youyanggu/covid19_projections/about.md

 ## Who We Are

 covid19-projections.com is made by Youyang Gu, an independent data scientist.
 Youyang completed his Bachelor's degree at the Massachusetts Institute of Technology (MIT), double-majoring in Electrical Engineering & Computer Science and Mathematics.
-He also received his Masters degree at MIT, completing his thesis as part of the Natural Language Processing group.
+He also received his Masters degree at MIT, completing his thesis as part of the Natural Language Processing group at the MIT Computer Science & Artificial Intelligence Laboratory.
 His expertise is in using machine learning to understand data and make accurate predictions.
 You can contact him [on Twitter](https://twitter.com/youyanggu) or by using the [Contact](/contact) page.

 [Back to Top](#top)